michael-lefebvre/Backbone-AppRouter/README.md

 ### productRoute

-return the ordonned list of arguments for a route pattern
+return a list of arguments for a route pattern

 	myrouter.getArgs(productRoute);
 	--> ["productId", "rewrite"]